The Dishonest Manager

 Honesty is shown by both what we say and what we do.
 We always have a choice—like we did in our activity—to be honest about what we say and do.
 And when we’re honest with small, easy things, then Jesus says we can be trusted with bigger and harder choices.

-One day Jesus told a parable about a rich man who accused his manager of wasting his money.
-He called him in and told to give an account of the way he had been managing his money.
-Sure enough, he had been taking some of the money for himself and cheating his employer.
+Jesus told a story about a rich man who had a manager working for him who was dishonest.
+The rich man asked his manager to explain how he’d been using the rich man’s money, and sure enough, he had been taking some of the money for himself and cheating his employer.

-Jesus told this story to show that "Whoever can be trusted with very little can also be trusted with much, and whoever is dishonest with very little will also be dishonest with much."
-If you and I make sure that we are honest in the small things, then we can be sure that we will be honest in the big things.
-If people know that they can trust us in small things, they will know that they can trust us in the big things too.
+After Jesus told this parable, he said to his disciples, "Whoever can be trusted with very little can also be trusted with much, and whoever is dishonest with very little will also be dishonest with much."
+If people know that they can trust us in small things, they will know that they can trust us in the big things too (Luke 16:1-13).

-Dear Father, help us to remember what Jesus taught about honesty--and help us to be honest in every situation--big or small.
-In Jesus’ name we pray.
-Amen.
+God, help us to remember what Jesus taught about honesty--and help us to be honest in every situation--big or small.
+In Jesus’ name, amen.